georgemuriithi/shale-gas-wells/README.md

 ## Problem Description
 ### Data

-*Unfortunately, the train and exam datasets are confidential and therefore, will not be provided in this repository.*
+***Note:** Unfortunately, the train and exam datasets are confidential and therefore, will not be provided in this repository.*

 - **trainSet.csv** - Data of 280 shale gas wells for training models
 - **examSet.csv** - Data of 44 shale gas wells for prediction